richard-eman/Todo-Full-Stack/scribbles.md

     replace thing with message and then remove replace using state change
   -add
-add api return
+oadd api return
 make page do something on add
     go back to /#/todo-list
+add priority setter
+add completion status
+  -edit
-edit api return
+oedit api return
 make page do something

 "see list api for return example"

+make form component